 North Shields is situated on the north side of the Tyne close to the mouth of the river and just upstream from the town of Tynemouth itself.
 It is linked to South Shields across the river by means of a ferry.
 Historically part of Tynemouth, North Shields is the site of the famous fish quay and has much character with many houses of Georgian origin.
-It also is the terminus of sea ferry cruises to the port of Amsterdam.
+It is also the terminus for sea ferry cruises to the port of Amsterdam.

 As at South Shields, the name ‘Shields’ or ‘Sheels’ derives from an Anglo-Saxon word for a shelter and refers to fishermen’s huts that once stood in the neighbourhood.
 There were initially three of these huts near the mouth of a little stream called the Pow Burn (now a conduit) that entered the Tyne where North Shields Fish Quay is located today.
 Situated close to a small wharf, the huts were recorded in existence by the thirteenth century but it is not known when they were first built.

-Germanus the Prior of Tynemouth began the establishment of the port at ‘Sheels’ and fishermen were settled there who were provided with boats on the understanding they supplied fish to the priory.
+Germanus a Prior of Tynemouth began the establishment of the port at ‘Sheels’ and fishermen were settled there who were provided with boats on the understanding that they supplied fish to the priory.
 A little port of twenty houses, each with its own quay soon developed.
 Vessels were loaded with coal at the mouth of the Pow Burn while hides of leather were also exported and wine and wool imported.